pythonhacker/rotating-proxy-daemon/README.md

-# linode-proxy-daemon
+# rotating-proxy-daemon
-Automated proxy switcher and manager daemon using Linode nodes
+Automated proxy rotator and manager daemon written in Python with backends available in Linode and AWS.
+Uses pre-prepared squid nodes for the proxy nodes.